 Selecting the best battery tester out of a sea of competing products is one of the hardest things I’ve done as a DIY auto mechanic and freelance automotive writer.
 All the car battery testers I’ve been blessed to own (or test) have one (or two) things that I like.
 So, how do I single out one and declare it the best automotive battery tester there is?

-The above is simple, short, and straight to the point; it’s also the simple, uncomplicated answer.
+The above is simple, short, and straight to the point; it’s also the concise, uncomplicated answer.
 However, the details are much more than just declaring that the Ancel BA101 is the BEST automotive battery tester there is in the market today.

 Naturally, questions like: how did this conclusion come about?
 What questions were asked (and answered)?
 What special qualities does the BA101 possess?
-What are the advantages of using the named battery tester, etc. have validly, no doubt, started forming in your mind.
+What are the advantages of using the named battery tester, etc., have validly, no doubt, started forming in your mind.

-First things first however: why do you need an automotive battery tester and why does it matter that you get the best car battery tester available for the bucks today?
+First things first, however: why do you need an automotive battery tester and why does it matter that you get the best car battery tester available for the bucks today?

 Affiliate Disclosure

 I’m a participant in the Amazon Services LLC Associates Program.
-As an Amazon Associate, I earn from qualifying purchases by linking to Amazon.com.
+As an Amazon Associate, I earn from qualifying purchases by linking to Amazon.

 Article Outline

-Why Do You Need a 12 Volt Automotive Battery Tester?
+Why Do You Need a 12-Volt Automotive Battery Tester?

 I have a plethora of OBD II scanners and code readers that have come to my home garage in the course of my time as a DIY mechanic.

-Powered with bi-directional abilities and the power to scan up to ten (10) different modules such as the ABS, transmission, airbags, and the Theft Deterrent System, there is nothing that a potential seller hides that the unit doesn’t bring to the fore.
+Powered with bi-directional abilities and the power to scan up to ten (10) different modules, such as the ABS, transmission, airbags, and the Theft Deterrent System, there is nothing that a potential seller hides that the unit doesn’t bring to the fore.

-What this meant was simple: you could inspect a used car, successfully and give it a ‘pass mark’ as a mechanic.
+What this meant was simple: you could inspect a used car successfully and give it a ‘pass mark’ as a mechanic.

 Such a failure won’t only undermine the pre-purchase work done (and class same as ‘non-professional’), it will also likely strain relationships between the new owner and the shop/mechanic.

-Secondly, before the advent of automotive battery testers and their wide adoption, it was common to drive and park a vehicle overnight and the next day, have the battery refuse to start the vehicle.
+Secondly, before the advent of automotive battery testers and their wide adoption, it was common to drive and park a vehicle overnight, and the next day, have the battery refuse to start the vehicle.

 This was very common in the winter and easily brought all manner of frustration.

-Batteries at the end of their service life still managed the warm summers but when the harsh winter cold came on, they packed up like some used tent.
+Batteries at the end of their service life still managed the warm summers, but when the harsh winter cold came on, they packed up like some used tent.

 Third, buying starter batteries themselves, like used cars, is tricky business.
 Brand new starter batteries, sitting on the shelves, need to be periodically charged – or they begin to degrade badly.

-The challenge was, (and remains that), a badly degraded starter battery could (and still can) start your vehicle without any noticeable challenges.
+The challenge was (and remains that), a badly degraded starter battery could (and still can) start your vehicle without any noticeable challenges.

 For starter batteries, the fresher they are, the better.
 Or, at least, they should be charged, periodically – an impossible fact, given the volume most retailers deal with and the fact that some brands completely seal their products to protect product integrity.